Close

 We have no idea where to even start.

-This project’s scope was as enormous as the Giant Magellan Telescope’s total light-collecting area (368m2), and listing the highlights would likely take longer than casting one of its mirrors (~4 months).
+Listing the highlights would likely take longer than casting one of its mirrors (~4 months).
 We settled on a “Greatest Hits” collection format instead.

 With a client as groundbreaking (ahem) at the Giant Magellan Telescope, our vision had to keep up.
 We’re designing a website for the giantest (ahem) telescope currently under construction.
 By the way, for parallels, we’ve launched the website in multiple phases; this allowed us to include some ‘under construction’ pages for a short time.